nerdslab/nerds/README.md

 [gen_atom_out, spike_idx, x_hat_out, e_hat_out] = compute_nerds(y, opts)
 ```

-where input has 2 arguments
+where the input has two arguments
-* `y` is 1-D fluorescent/ calcium signal (either row or column format)
+* `y` is 1-D calcium signal (either row or column format)
-* `opts` is matlab structure contains parameters described in MATLAB code (if not specify, it will assign default parameters)
+* `opts` is a matlab structure containing parameters described in MATLAB code (if it isn't specified, we will assign default parameters)
   * `opts.numTrials` - number of iteration, default `numTrials = 10`
   * `opts.L` - length of template that we want to estimate, default `ask user`
   * `opts.thresh` - thresholding parameter, default `thresh = 0.1` i.e. we thershold spikes whose amplitude less than 10 % from  range of recovered spikes